Generic Name: aripiprazole (AR i PIP ra zole)

 a personal or family history of diabetes; or

 Abilify may cause you to have high blood sugar (hyperglycemia).
-Talk to your doctor if you have any signs of hyperglycemia such as increased thirst or urination, excessive hunger, or weakness.
-If you are diabetic, check your blood sugar levels on a regular basis while you are taking Abilify.
+If you are diabetic, check your blood sugar levels on a regular basis while you are taking this medicine.

-Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
+Taking antipsychotic medicine in the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
-If you become pregnant while taking Abilify, do not stop taking it without your doctor's advice.
+If you become pregnant, do not stop taking Abilify without your doctor's advice.

 Aripiprazole can pass into breast milk and may harm a nursing baby.
-Do not use Abilify without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 How should I take Abilify?